About the 2016-17 Directors and Founding Members

 Both Professor M. Gabriela Torres and Professor Montserrat Pérez-Toribio have recently received fellowships from the Marion and Jasper Whiting Foundation to fund travel and research that will facilitate the creation of new courses, transform existing classes and extend the faculty members’ scholarship.

-The Wheaton Institute for the Interdisciplinary Humanities was founded with the collaborating support of a team of fourteen students representing nine disciplines in the humanities, social sciences, and natural and applied sciences.
+The Wheaton Institute for the Interdisciplinary Humanities was founded by Yuen-Gen Liang, Associate Professor of History, and Touba Ghadessi, Associate Professor of Art History, in collaboration with and through the support of a team of fourteen students representing nine disciplines in the humanities, social sciences, and natural and applied sciences.

 - Morgan Bakerman ‘13 (Art History)

 - Tyler Bennett ‘12 (Physics)

 - Robert Iafolla ‘13 (History and International Relations)

 - Rachel LaFortune ‘13 (English and French Studies)

 - Kirstie Parkinson ‘13 (Art History)